Rima Raminfar: Early life

 She has got an M.A. in theater directing.
 She started acting in theatre in 1997 by playing in 'night, Mother theater written by Marsha Norman.
 She entered in film industry by playing in Bread, Love, Motorcycle 1000 (2002) film.
 Raminfar is married to Amir Jafari and they have one son.

 Career

-As soon as she entered university, Rima Raminfar became involved with theatre and she has become interested in play-writing.
-Her first drama writing was titled So till tomorrow and played in Fajr Theater festival winning the third award of play writing.
+As soon as she entered university, Rima Raminfar became involved with theatre and she got interested in play-writing.
+Her first drama writing was titled as So till tomorrow and played in Fajr Theater festival winning the third award of play writing.

-Her role play in Capital series (Paytakht) was one of Rima Raminfar's significant role playing.
-This series is one of popular series which broadcast in Iran television channel from 2011.
-Her role play, “Homa”, is one of the main characters of this series which produced in five seasons until today.
+Her role play in Capital series (Paytakht) was one of Rima Raminfar's significant role playings.
+This series is one of the popular series which was broadcast on Iran's television channel from 2011.
+Her role, “Homa”, is one of the main characters of this series which produced in six seasons until today.